DeepikaRamesh27/Resume/resume.md

 # Deepika Ramesh
 ## Career Objective
-   To pursue a highly challenging and creative career, where i can apply my existing knowledge and creativity
+   To pursue a highly challenging and creative career, where I can apply my existing knowledge and creativity
 ## Education
 **Velammal College Of Engineering And Technology**
  B.Tech in Information Technology
 *CGPA 7.34*
 *May 2020*
 **C.S.Ramachary Matriculation Higher Secondary School** HSC
 *Percentage 88%*
 *May 2016*
 **Anusha Vidyalaya Matriculation Higher Secondary School**